jtpio/pixijs-jupyter/README.md

 # pixijs-jupyter

+Materials and examples originally presented at [PyData Berlin 2018](https://pydata.org/berlin2018/schedule/presentation/32/).

-This widget was generated using the [Widget TypeScript Cookiecutter](https://github.com/jupyter-widgets/widget-ts-cookiecutter).
+This repository was generated using the [Widget TypeScript Cookiecutter](https://github.com/jupyter-widgets/widget-ts-cookiecutter).

 This is for demo purposes and is not meant to be installed from [pypi](https://pypi.org) and [npm](https://npmjs.org).